Ceno Kryeziu: Assassination

 On July 26, 1927, Kryeziu was selected Ambassador of Albania to Czechoslovakia.
 He went to Prague in October of that year.
-On October 14 he was shot after coming out of a restaurant.
+On October 14 he was shot after coming out of a restaurant, Café Passage.
 The assailant was an Albanian student residing in Prague, Alkibijad Bebi (Alqiviadh Bebi), born in Elbasan.
 Alqiviadh Bebi had been following Ceno Beg in Belgrade.
-He had even been stopped by Yugoslavian police but released in absence of conclusive evidence.
+He had even been stopped by Yugoslav police but released in absence of conclusive evidence.
 After shooting Kryeziu, Bebi stayed calm and surrendered to the local police.
 It is still not completely clear who was responsible for the assassination's plan.
-Many hypothetical suggestions have been made, including Kryeziu blood feuds, or rival clans, and most likely the Italians whom feared Yugoslav’s strengthening their influence over Albania.
+Many hypothetical suggestions have been made, including Kryeziu blood feuds, or rival clans, and most likely the Italians, who feared the Yugoslavs strengthening their influence over Albania.

 King Zog, who ruled Albania, publicly showed that Ceno's death had caused him sadness and despair.
 During his police interview, Bebi testified: "I killed Ceno Bey, because he is a Serbophile, and was trying to sell Albania to Yugoslavia".
-Bebi was killed during his proceedings inside a courtroom by Yugoslavian agent Zijah Vushtria.
+Bebi was killed during his proceedings inside a courtroom by Yugoslav agent Zijah Vushtria.
 Vushtria was a Kosovo Albanian, and allegedly a former bodyguard of Kryeziu.
-He was arrested but released soon after with an intervention from Yugoslavian authorities.
+He was arrested but released soon after with an intervention from Yugoslav authorities.